 Analogy between laryngeal gesture in Mongolian Long Song and supracricoid partial laryngectomy.

 Clin Linguist Phon.
 2012;26(1):86-99.

-MeSH terms: Cricoid Cartilage; Endoscopy; Epiglottis; Female; Glottis; Humans; Hyoid Bone; Laryngeal Neoplasms; Laryngectomy; Larynx; Male; Mongolia; Music; Phonetics; Reconstructive Surgical Procedures; Speech Acoustics; Speech Production Measurement; Thyroid Cartilage; Voice Quality
+MeSH terms: Cricoid Cartilage; Endoscopy; Epiglottis; Female; Glottis; Humans; Hyoid Bone; Laryngeal Neoplasms; Laryngectomy; Larynx; Male; Mongolia; Music; Phonetics; Plastic Surgery Procedures; Speech Acoustics; Speech Production Measurement; Thyroid Cartilage; Voice Quality